pablo-medina-dev/notes/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+For production, use `npm run build:prod`

 ## Testing on http-server
-Run `npm run preprod` after building to test on http-server.
+Run `npm run start:dist` after building to test on http-server.

+You can also use `npm run preprod` to do the build and run tasks in a single step.